 When I started teaching art to small groups, it was around my kitchen table in a converted barn in Swaffham Prior, at the edge of the Cambridgeshire Fens.
 I didn't have a website, and I didn't have email because hardly anyone did then.
 I could only use a computer at all after we got a turquoise iMac, because I turned out to be Mac-brained rather than PC-brained.

 And having started by handling bookings individually, I somehow continued that way for longer than was sensible.
 I liked the personal touch, but I'm finally embracing online bookings.
 I've been drowning in admin.
 Not waving.
 Drowning.
 Not enough time for my own work.

 It'll be simpler and easier for me as well as you as we change to online bookings for all new workshop programmes from now on.
-The events page will disappear - it's been especially confusing for the sets of three workshops booked in the winter months' Observation to Abstraction series.
+The events page will disappear - it's been especially confusing for two sets of three workshops booked in the winter months' Observation to Abstraction series.

 Instead of emailing me to check availability, you can just add to cart.
 Assuming places haven't sold out.
 Or buy now.
 And checkout.
 My brilliant website template provider, Squarespace, doesn't offer optional non-American shopping terms.
 But they do allow the UK as the default country for address fields, so you won't have to scroll to the bottom of a very long alphabetical list.

 Instead of having to fill in a separate booking form and email or post it back, you'll fill in details during checkout.
 And some details can even wait until your balance payment when you'll be directed to a link on the website to pay that too.

 And instead of posting cheques or making an online bank payments, you'll be able to pay by credit card in one seamless process.
 Squarespace enables Stripe credit card payments which are industry-standard secure, so you can pay online with confidence.